 You will also see an "Engagement Score" profile property that is the general numeric engagement score for each visitor.
 The score is based on the number of visits and clicks measured over time where recent activity is weighed more than activity months ago.
 You can create your own segment based on setting max and/or min numerical scores with the Engagement Score profile property.

 Since scores can change based on traffic flow with time, we do not have an across-the-board recommended “score” to base engagement levels on.
 Every site is different and every organization defines their engagement levels differently.
 Therefore, we recommend using our out-of-the-box Engagement Listener and Engagement: High, Medium, and Low segments based on threshold rates.
-Nevertheless, if you know the number of page views/clicks that you want to lock profile segments in, watch below!

 Can't find the Engagement Listener?